 To conduct a successful accessibility audit, you must first know what you’re auditing.
 Get to know Web Content Accessibility Guidelines (WCAG), as these are the most current accessibility guidelines to date.
 These guidelines fall into five categories that determine if your site is:

-- Perceivable.
+- Perceivability.
 Can users perceive your site’s information and user interface components with ease?

-- Operable.
+- Operability.
 Are your navigation and user interface components operable?

-- Understandable.
+- Comprehensibility.
 Are your information and user interfaces understandable?

 - Robust.
 Is your content robust enough for a wide variety of users, including assistive technologies?